stevenkfirth/eprun/docs/Reading the eso Output File.rst

 Some, but not all, of the contents of a .eso file can be viewed as a .csv file by including the ``--readvars`` argument when running an EnergyPlus simulation.
 This runs an additional programme after the main simulation which converts some contents in the .eso file to a .csv file.

-`eprun` provides the :py:class:`~eprun.epeso.EPEso` class to directly read the .eso file and avoid the need for the ``--readvars`` step.
+*eprun* provides the `EPEso` class to directly read the .eso file and avoid the need for the ``--readvars`` step.

 2. Accessing an EPEso object instance
 -------------------------------------

-In `eprun` the contents of the .eso file are viewed using the :py:class:`~eprun.epeso.EPEso` class.
+In *eprun* the contents of the .eso file are viewed using the `EPEso` class.
-A :py:class:`~eprun.epeso.EPEso` object instance is created from the results of an EnergyPlus simulation run using the :py:meth:`~eprun.eprun.eprun` function.
+A `EPEso` object instance is created from the results of an EnergyPlus simulation run using the `runsim` function.

 This tutorial is based on the '1ZoneUncontrolled.idf' EnergyPlus input file which is provided in the 'ExampleFiles' directory of the EnergyPlus install directory.
 The simulation is run using the 'USA_CA_San.Francisco.Intl.AP.724940_TMY3.epw' EnergyPlus weather file.